-- A The Occupational Therapy Board of Australia (Board) has decided that the Accreditation Authority will exercise Accreditation Functions for the occupational therapy profession, pursuant to section 43 of the National Law.
-Nothing in this Agreement affects the decision of the Board to authorise the Accreditation Authority to undertake the Accreditation Functions. - B In addition to the objectives and guiding principles in the National Law, the priorities of the Board, the Accreditation Authority and AHPRA in administering Accreditation Functions for the occupational therapy profession are to, enhance safety and quality, embed inter-professional learning and practice, improve Aboriginal and Torres Strait Islander health, address cultural safety, achieve greater consistency, share good practice, strengthen governance, transparency and accountability, respond to health and workforce priorities and reduce regulatory burden and duplication (Priorities). - C AHPRA enters into this Agreement with the Accreditation Authority pursuant to section 44 of the National Law, under which: - (a) the Accreditation Authority will carry out its Accreditation Functions consistently with this Agreement; - (b) AHPRA may provide Funds to the Accreditation Authority to use for the purpose of carrying out its Accreditation Functions consistently with this Agreement; and - (c) AHPRA will monitor performance of the Accreditation Functions by the Accreditation Authority. - D This Agreement is consistent with the Health Profession Agreement between the Board and AHPRA. - E AHPRA will exercise its rights and obligations under this Agreement in accordance with the duties set out in section 234 of the National Law.
+- A The Osteopathy Board of Australia (Board) has decided that the Accreditation Authority will exercise Accreditation Functions for the osteopathy profession, pursuant to section 43 of the National Law.
+Nothing in this Agreement affects the decision of the Board to authorise the Accreditation Authority to undertake the Accreditation Functions. - B In addition to the objectives and guiding principles in the National Law, the priorities of the Board, the Accreditation Authority and AHPRA in administering Accreditation Functions for the osteopathy profession are to, enhance safety and quality, embed inter-professional learning and practice, improve Aboriginal and Torres Strait Islander health, address cultural safety, achieve greater consistency, share good practice, strengthen governance, transparency and accountability, respond to health and workforce priorities and reduce regulatory burden and duplication (Priorities). - C AHPRA enters into this Agreement with the Accreditation Authority pursuant to section 44 of the National Law, under which it will: - (a) provide Funds to the Accreditation Authority to use for the purpose of carrying out its Accreditation Functions consistently with this Agreement; and - (b) monitor performance of the Accreditation Functions by the Accreditation Authority. - D This Agreement is consistent with the Health Profession Agreement between the Board and AHPRA. - E AHPRA will exercise its rights and obligations under this Agreement in accordance with the duties set out in section 234 of the National Law.